When is the Mazatlán Carnival 2024?

 - By car: Mazatlán sits on the intersection of highway 40 and highway 15.
 In-town transportation is predominantly motorized except for the Centro Historico, which has a very nice walking district.

 What to do in Mazatlán

-Mazatlán, has pretty much everything you could want, a year-round warm climate, miles of sandy beaches, delicious cuisine, a gorgeously restored colonial old town, natural attractions, excellent nightlife, top-quality seafood and the friendliest locals.
+Mazatlán has pretty much everything you could want, a year-round warm climate, miles of sandy beaches, delicious cuisine, a gorgeously restored colonial old town, natural attractions, excellent nightlife, top-quality seafood and the friendliest locals.
 People love Mazatlán because it combines the beach with the incredible architecture and cultural richness of its historic downtown.

 If you want you can have a carnival experience that sees you laying on the beach all day and then partying all night long, this is the carnival for you.
 You can stroll through Centro Historico and admire the significant and historic buildings.
 You can climb up the famous lighthouse El Faro, and watch daredevil cliff divers throw themselves into the waves.
 Go on a day trip to one of Mazatlán’s three picturesque islands.
-Or take part in an array of water sports from kayaking to snorkelling.
+Or take part in an array of water sports from kayaking to snorkeling.